JMousqueton/ransomware.live/docs/about.md

 Ransomware.live is a ransomware leak site monitoring tool.
 It will scrape all of the entries on various ransomware leak sites and published them [here](recentposts.md).

 >[!WARNING]
->Contents within ransomware.live, posts.json, groups.json and the docs/ & source/ directories are dynamically generated based on hosting choices of real-world threat actors in near-real-time. whilst sanitisation efforts have been taken, by viewing or accessing ransomwatch you acknowledge you are doing so at your own risk.
+>Contents within ransomware.live, posts.json, groups.json are dynamically generated based on hosting choices of real-world threat actors in near-real-time.
+Whilst sanitisation efforts have been taken, by viewing or accessing ransomwatch you acknowledge you are doing so at your own risk.

 ## 🔭 Sources